-All that’s left to do is to assemble your colorful veggie bowls with the marinated kale as a bed of greens upon which you can plate the quinoa, chickpeas and spiralized carrots next to each other for a pretty pattern.
+All that’s left to do is to assemble your colorful veggie bowls with the marinated kale as a bed of greens.
+Add the quinoa, chickpeas and spiralized carrots next to each other on top of your greens for a pretty pattern!

 And how do you spiralize carrots without a spiralizer?
 Luckily, you can create carrot noodles using different kitchen tools you might already have at home.

-However, you can also assemble the quinoa veggie bowls and store in food containers to eat over the next 2-3 days without anything getting soggy — including the spiralized carrots!
+However, you can also assemble the entire quinoa veggie bowls and store them in food containers to eat over the next 2-3 days without anything getting soggy — including the spiralized carrots!